 Highlands Biological Foundation Book Club

-This fall, the Highlands Biological Foundation will host our 2nd season of our virtual book club!
-Between September 30th & November 18th, members will delve into the book All We Can Save, edited by Drs.
-Ayana Elizabeth Johnson and Katherine K. Wilkinson, and discuss what actions we can take today to mitigate our negative impacts on the climate.
+This fall, the Highlands Biological Foundation will host our 5th season of our virtual book club!
+Beginning September 29th, members will delve into the book The Nature Fix by Florence Williams and meeting virtually each Thursday evening from 4 to 5 PM.

 We can welcome up to 20 individuals to participate in the book club.
 No prior knowledge about climate change, climate science, or solutions is necessary.
 We welcome everyone who is interested!
 Club members should be familiar with the Highlands Plateau and/or interested in the impact of climate change and solutions on the region.